College Algebra CLEP Prep 2025 – 400 Free Practice Questions to Pass the Exam

 Question: 1 / 410

-What is the equation of the line with a slope of -2/3 and a point on the line with an x coordinate of 1?
+What is the equation of the circle with center at (-2,4) and a diameter of 10?

 Get further explanation with Examzify DeepDiveBeta